 Third, the government must provide a solid physical base which can adequately support planned and sustained economic growth.

-a) A structurally safe and sufficient network of major thoroughfares, with supplementary integrable developmental road systems, complementary water and air transport facilities and a comprehensive communications network;
+- a structurally safe and sufficient network of major thoroughfares, with supplementary integrable developmental road systems, complementary water and air transport facilities, and a comprehensive communications network;

-e) An adequate physical plant for regular governmental social services, in the form of schools, hospitals and sanitaria, public buildings, mass housings and community development.
+- an adequate physical plant for regular governmental social services, in the form of schools, hospitals and sanitaria, public buildings, mass housings, and community development.

 To these ends, we intend to build no less than 1,500 kilometers of concrete roads and more of asphalt and gravel roads.
-We intend to improve sixteen thousand kilometers of feeder roads and close to thirty thousand lineal meters of permanent bridges.
+We intend to improve 16,000 kilometers of feeder roads and close to 30,000 lineal meters of permanent bridges.
 We intend to develop an additional capacity for 1 million kilowatts of electric power and provide adequate water services for 3.7 million people in the provinces.
 We will irrigate an additional quarter of a million hectares and undertake river control projects in eight regions and 38 localities.

-1) To overcome the crisis in classroom accommodations by undertaking a school building program which would not only meet the annual increase in requirements but would also gradually eliminate the existing backlog of 50,000 classrooms.
+- to overcome the crisis in classroom accommodations by undertaking a school building program which would not only meet the annual increase in requirements but would also gradually eliminate the existing backlog of 50,000 classrooms;

-2) To define responsibility over the financing of the different levels of our school system.
+- to define responsibility over the financing of the different levels of our school system;

-3) To encourage the teaching of science and the development of research.
+- to encourage the teaching of science and the development of research;

-4) To strengthen our vocational and technical school system to afford our youth training in essential skills for the promotion and expansion of our agriculture and industry.
+- to strengthen our vocational and technical school system to afford our youth training in essential skills for the promotion and expansion of our agriculture and industry;

-5) To dissociate the educational system from adverse political influence particularly in the recruitment, promotion and assignment of personnel.
+- to dissociate the educational system from adverse political influence particularly in the recruitment, promotion, and assignment of personnel.